auth0/docs/articles/api-auth/grant/authorization-code.md

 1. The web app initiates the flow and redirects the browser to Auth0 (specifically to the [/authorize endpoint](/api/authentication#authorization-code-grant)), so the user can authenticate.

 1. Auth0 authenticates the user (via the browser).
-The first time the user goes through this flow a consent page will be shown where the permissions are listed that will be given to the applicaion (for example: post messages, list contacts, and so forth).
+The first time the user goes through this flow a consent page will be shown where the permissions are listed that will be given to the application (for example: post messages, list contacts, and so forth).

 1. Auth0 redirects the user to the web app (specifically to the `redirect_uri`, as specified in the [/authorize request](/api/authentication#authorization-code-grant)) with an Authorization Code in the querystring (`code`).